NVIDIA/NeMo/docs/source/core/core.rst

 Scheduler Params
 ~~~~~~~~~~~~~~~~

-To see the available params for a scheduler we can look at its corresponding dataclass:
+To see the available params for a scheduler, we can look at its corresponding dataclass:

 .. code-block:: Python